-Our teaching of Mathematics is based on the Primary National Strategy, with strong reference to the Early Years Foundation Stage Curriculum in Reception and the National Curriculum.
+Our teaching of Mathematics is based on the Early Years Curriculum in Reception and the National Curriculum.
 Children are guided systematically towards the development of necessary concepts through direct teaching with the whole class (oral, interactive, practical and lively), group activities and individual work.

 Children are regularly involved in the assessment of their own learning, through discussions in plenary sessions and the use of a shape to indicate their perceived achievement.
-Each term teachers share the Numeracy targets with the children and each child has their own Numeracy Target Ladder so that they can clearly see what their next step is.
+Each term teachers share the Mathematical targets with the children so that they are aware of what they are working on.

-We encourage parents to support their child’s Mathematical development by providing weekly Numeracy challenges across the school, and times tables and division facts in Year 2.
-Annually a Numeracy meeting is held to inform parents of how the subject is taught across the school.
+We encourage parents to support their child’s Mathematical development by providing home learning tasks relevant to the age and attainment of the children.
+Annually a Mathematics meeting is held to inform parents of how the subject is taught across the school.
 We aim to boost parents’ confidence in helping their children with Maths by demonstrating and trying out some of the written methods we use in class.
 All staff have an open door policy so that parents are able to see their teacher if they require clarification on how a strategy is taught and used within school.

 “I look forward to Maths lessons because I love adding up, taking away and solving problems.”
 Joe aged 6

 If you would like to support your child’s mathematical skills at home below are some websites that include lots of Maths games: